 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

 Standing on the most eastern tip of the Australian mainland, is the Cape Byron Lighthouse.
 From the popular tourist town of Byron Bay, the rocky peninsula of Cape Byron extends out into the Pacific Ocean.
+One of the best ways to explore this beautiful area is to walk the 3km Cape Byron Lighthouse trail that runs from town and along the spectacular coastline to the lighthouse.

 View of the beach at Byron Bay, Australia